apache/calcite/site/_docs/howto.md

   `README`, `README.md`
   * Check that the version in `README` is correct
 * Make sure that there is no `KEYS` file in the source distros
-* For each .jar, verify that the `META-INF` directory contains the correct contents for `DEPENDENCIES`, `LICENSE` and `NOTICE` per the source/classes contained.
+* For each .jar (for example `core/target/avatica-core-X.Y.Z.jar` and `server/target/avatica-server-X.Y.Z-sources.jar`),
+  verify that the `META-INF` directory contains the correct contents for `DEPENDENCIES`, `LICENSE` and `NOTICE` per the source/classes contained.
 Refer to the ASF licensing documentation on what is required.